tigawanna/earth-and-home-nextjs-pb/.vscode/rules.md

 - Next.js App Router + RSCs guidance:
   - Prefer server components for data fetching.
 Wrap server-rendered async components in `<Suspense>`.
   - If a client component needs data, prefetch in the server component and pass as props.
+  - When creating usage examples and documentation put in `/doc/the-feature`and use markdown

 ## Dev tooling
 - Run type checks: `npx tsc --noEmit`